-If you make your bubble wand shapes 3D, you’ll be able to use them as a structure for making shaped bubbles but…
+If you make your bubble wand shapes 3D, you can use them as a structure for making shaped bubbles but…

-Will the bubble shapes still come out the same spherical shape or not?
+ASK IT: Will the bubble shapes remain the same spherical shape or not?

-Ask your kids if they think the bubbles will all come out the same every time or if they think they will come out different shapes.
-Most young kids will say that the bubbles will come out different shapes depending on the bubble wand they use.
+Ask your kids if they think the bubbles will all come out the same every time or if they think they will come out in different shapes.
+Most young kids will say that the bubbles will come out in different shapes depending on their bubble wand.

 Did you find that your bubbles always ended up being blown into a sphere shape?
 Why is that?
 It’s all due to surface tension.

 A bubble is formed when air gets trapped inside the bubble solution.
-The air tries to push its way out of the bubble, but the liquid in the bubble solution wants to have the least amount of surface area, due to the clinging properties of liquid molecules.
+The air tries to push its way out of the bubble, but the liquid in the bubble solution wants the least amount of surface area due to the clinging properties of liquid molecules.

-Water molecules prefer bonding with other water molecules, which is why water gathers in drops instead of just spreading out.
+Water molecules prefer bonding with other water molecules, so water gathers in drops instead of spreading out.